SharePoint/sp-dev-docs/docs/schema/declarativesolutionsettings-element-solutionmanifestdeclarativeextensions-schema.md

 **Applies to**: SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

-The **DOCS-LESSTHANSolutionSettingsDOCS-GREATERTHAN** element is used to define the settings for the declarative solution, such as the ID, display name, description, and so on.
+The **SolutionSettings** element is used to define the settings for the declarative solution, such as the ID, display name, description, and so on.

 **Namespace**:
 http://schemas.microsoft.com/office/2009/05/BusinessApplications/Manifest/DeclarativeExtensions